ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 If you're considering going this route, I strongly advise against learning Kubernetes on the job.
 Especially for a team leader, it's too much to take on and do well on an ad-hoc basis.
 Instead, I recommend buying a book

-on Kubernetes and committing a week or two to reading it and setting up your own sandbox to get up to speed before diving in for a professional project. it's also a good idea to seek out an advisor or mentor who has a good understanding of Kubernetes to act as an accelerator for your learning of the tool.
+on Kubernetes and committing a week or two to reading it and setting up your own sandbox to get up to speed before diving in for a professional project.
+It's also a good idea to seek out an advisor or mentor who has a good understanding of Kubernetes to act as an accelerator for your learning of the tool.

 ClickOps vs. IaC![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.106.png)